 The travelling wasn’t easy, don’t get me wrong.
 I had zero money as a student so would spend £4.50 on a return Megabus that took 7 hours to get from Exeter to Manchester.
 Marc was battling with a jam packed course schedule that kept him on campus and made it difficult for us to get many valuable days together.

 There were some positives of visiting; it was exciting, it got me out of my own student bubble and there was nothing quite like that feeling of finding that face on the train platform after weeks apart.
 Then again, there’s nothing quite so heartbreaking at having to say goodbye on the same platform two days later.
-Even now when I hear the station ‘Exeter St Davids’ being announced, all the mixed emotions still tug at my heart.
+Even now, I have a flood of mixed emotions whenever I hear the station ‘Exeter St Davids’.

 Then as well as the expense, time and sadness of travelling away from each other, the other difficulty was FOMO (fear of missing out).
 You could be away visiting when something fun was happening back at home, jealous of the fun your partner is having without you or having to watch others couple up whilst your boyfriend felt a world away.